-We understand that this is not an easy conversation to have when buying a new property, but it’s an extremely important one.
-If you’re unsure of your position, it’s important to seek advice.
-If matters are unclear and left to be interpreted at a later date, a long and costly legal battle can ensue.
+We understand this is not an easy conversation to have, but it’s an extremely important one.
+If you’re unsure of your position, it’s important to seek legal advice.
+If matters are left to be interpreted at a later date, a long and costly legal battle can ensue.

 For example, should you not be the homeowner but someone who contributes significantly to the property, you would need to take steps to protect your interest.
-Your name and/or your interest will not be noted against the property in anyway, unless you take steps to formalise your interest.
+Your name and/or your interest will not be noted against the property unless you take steps to formalise it.

 When more than one person is contributing to a property, whether that be in unequal shares of the purchase price by way of mortgage payments or any other significant financial contribution, the advice is always to take advice and consider entering into a Declaration of Trust, detailing each party’s respective share in the property.

-If you are seeking to realise your interest in a property where there is a dispute as to the extent of your interest and your interest has not been protected by way of a Declaration of Trust, or any other method, the burden will be on you to evidence your interest.
+If there is a dispute as to the extent of your interest in a property and your interest has not been protected by way of a Declaration of Trust, or any other method, the burden will be on you to evidence your interest.
 This is a much harder exercise than simply relying on a Declaration of Trust or similar.

-In the absence of a Declaration of Trust, an interest can be established in the property by way of a ‘resulting trust’ which requires evidence of a direct financial contribution to the property; by way of a ‘constructive trust’, where a common intention between the parties can be used to evidence an interest or by proprietary estoppel where there has been an assurance given and relied upon to a party’s detriment.
+In the absence of a Declaration of Trust, an interest can be established in the property through a ‘resulting trust’.
+This requires evidence of a direct financial contribution to the property by way of a ‘constructive trust’.
+This is where a common intention between the parties can be used to evidence an interest, or by proprietary estoppel where there has been an assurance given and relied upon to a party’s detriment.

 Claims of this nature are often complex, resulting in lengthy and costly legal proceedings.
 It is therefore advisable to formalise your position as soon as possible.

-If you’d like to speak to someone in our dedicated Trusts team about formalising an interest in a property, or to contact our Litigation team about any disputes surrounding your interest in a property, call us on 0117 905 9763 or contact us through our online enquiry form.
+If you’d like to speak to someone in our dedicated Trusts team about putting together a Declaration of Trust, or to contact our Litigation team about a dispute surrounding your interest in a property, call us on 0117 905 9763 or contact us through our online enquiry form.